 Because of their interaction with electromagnetism, axions are theorized to have a surprising behavior around magnetars—a type of neutron star that churns up a hugely powerful magnetic field.
 If axions are present, they can exploit the magnetar’s magnetic field to convert themselves into radio waves, which can be detected with dedicated telescopes on Earth.

 In 2016, a trio of MIT theorists drew up a thought experiment for detecting axions, inspired by the magnetar.
-The experiment was dubbed ABRACADABRA, for the A Broadband/Resonant Approach to Cosmic Axion Detection with an Amplifying B-field Ring Apparatus, and was conceived by Thaler, who is an associate professor of physics and a researcher in the Laboratory for Nuclear Science and the Center for Theoretical Physics, along with Benjamin Safdi, then an MIT Pappalardo Fellow, and former graduate student Yonatan Kahn.
+The experiment, which searches for ultra-light axion and axion-like dark matter, was dubbed ABRACADABRA, for the A Broadband/Resonant Approach to Cosmic Axion Detection with an Amplifying B-field Ring Apparatus, and was conceived by Jessie Thaler, a Professor in the Center for Theoretical Physics, along with Benjamin Safdi, then an MIT Pappalardo Fellow, and former graduate student Yonatan Kahn.

 The team proposed a design for a small, donut-shaped magnet kept in a refrigerator at temperatures just above absolute zero.
 Without axions, there should be no magnetic field in the center of the donut, or, as Winslow puts it, “where the munchkin should be.”
 However, if axions exist, a detector should “see” a magnetic field in the middle of the donut.

 After the group published their theoretical design, Winslow, an experimentalist, set about finding ways to actually build the experiment.

 “We wanted to look for a signal of an axion where, if we see it, it’s really the axion,” Winslow says.
 “That’s what was elegant about this experiment.
 Technically, if you saw this magnetic field, it could only be the axion, because of the particular geometry they thought of.”